aclark4life/parse2plone/README.txt

 Getting started
 ---------------

-First, a few caveats:
+First, a couple caveats:

 * A Plone site object must exist in the Zope2 instance database.
-By default in mr.importer, the site object is assumed to be called "Plone".
+By default in mr.importer, that site object is assumed to be named "Plone".

+* An admin user must exist in the Zope2 instance database (or Plone site).
+By default in mr.importer that user is assumed to be named "admin".

 And because it drives the author nuts whenever he has to dig for a recipe's options, here are this recipe's options::